 Tara E. Johnson studied English, Communications, Acting, and Dance at Elizabethtown College in PA and at Cheltenham University in England.
 Mrs. Johnson has appeared in a plethora of ballets, musicals, and theatrical performances.
 In addition, Mrs. Johnson has directed and choreographed full length productions of; Little Red Riding Hood, Alice in Wonderland, Smarty Pants, Shrek, Madagascar, Beauty and the Beast, The Nutcracker (abridged), The One and Only Santa Claus, Grease, The Wizard of Oz: Deleted Scenes, and Footloose.
 In addition to being an English, Mythology, Writing, Theatre, and American Sign Language teacher in public and private schools, Mrs. Johnson is also a professional Voice Over Artist and an Interpreter for the Deaf.
 She has travelled the world, is a returned U.S. Peace Corps volunteer, and loves reading suspense/action/mystery novels, camping at Claytor Lake, coffee, her two teenage daughters, four dogs, and two horses (her awesome husband should probably get a “shout-out” as well).
 Tara is grateful for her many blessings, including being a part of St. Edith Stein’s faculty!

-Dian Schmiedicke grew up in the coastal community of Santa Cruz, California, the eldest daughter of Austrian and German immigrant parents.
-Raised as an evangelical Christian, she discovered and entered the Catholic Church while attending college in Asheville, North Carolina.
+Dian Schmiedicke grew up in the coastal community of Santa Cruz, California, the eldest daughter of Bohemian and German immigrant parents.
+Raised as an evangelical Christian, she discovered and entered the Catholic Church while attending college in Asheville, North Carolina in 1995.

-Dian lives with her husband and their children in Linden, VA with their horses, pigs, sheep, chickens, dogs, cats, and bees.
+Dian lives with her husband and their four children in Linden, VA with their horses, pigs, sheep, chickens, dogs, cats, and bees.
 She enjoys raising and growing food and tinkering in her laboratory kitchen.
-Dian is passionate about pairing her love of nature with athleticism.
+Dian is passionate about pairing her love of nature with athletics.
+She has competed in a variety of equestrian sports as well as swimming, mountain biking, triathlon, CrossFit and adventure racing.
+For fun she enjoys reading, hiking, fox hunting, running, scuba diving, skiing, rock climbing and backpacking with her family.

 Susan was raised in Arizona where she trained in Classical Ballet.
 After her own professional career, she taught ballet for nearly three decades and many of her students have gone off to have professional careers of their own.
 She earned her BS in Zoology at Arizona State University and has been homeschooling her nine children for the past 17+ years.
 Through it all, she has choreographed and directed many ballets and theatre productions.